nasservb/CompleteUniversityCoresSelect/README.md

-CompleteUniversityCoresSelect
+Complete University Course Select
 =============================

-Complete University Cores Select System Developed in  c++. for data struct cores in 2008 . used tree search and class in this project.
+Complete University Course Select System Developed in  c++. for data struct course in 2008 . used tree-search and linked-list in this project.